MichaelMazel/Assignments/README.md

 <a name="SQL-Queries"></a>

 ## SQL Queries
-This python script connects to the MYSQL databases on my local machine.
+This python script connects to the MySQL databases on my local machine.
 Before I performed these SQL queries, I created a third normal form schema from a collection of data about a fictional basketball tournament.
 Afterwards I performed queries for a fictional bike shop.

 ![Bball_Schema](https://github.com/MichaelMazel/Assignments/blob/main/SQL_Queries_Schemas/BBall_Schema.PNG)